Should You Buy a Fitbit? 5 Honest Questions to Ask Before You Do

 Know yourself and whether you’ll actually commit to a plan.
 Someone who won’t go for a walk today because they’re waiting for their Fitbit to arrive in the mail tomorrow will always find an excuse to avoid exercising.

-If you aren’t exercising regularly and are planning on a Fitbit alone to motivate you to do so, don’t buy a Fitbit.
+In short: If you don’t exercise regularly and plan on a Fitbit alone motivating you to do so, don’t buy a Fitbit.

 2. Will You Actually Wear It and Use It?

-No matter which Fitbit tracker you use, you’ll need the free Android, iOS, or Windows apps to access all of the information it collects.
+No matter which Fitbit tracker you use, you’ll need the free app to access all the information it collects.
 Will you install those apps on your phone to keep up with your progress, or ignore them?

-Fitness tracking tips and tricks won’t matter if you aren’t regularly interacting with your device and app.
+Fitness tracking tips and tricks won’t matter if you don’t regularly interact with your device and app.

 3. Do You Enjoy Data?

-Those who thrive on information — how many calories you’ve consumed and how far you’ve walked — will love what a Fitbit offers.
-But they’ll be wasted on someone who estimates those things and doesn’t care to take the time to track them.
-Of course, there’s nothing wrong with the latter mindset either.
+Those who thrive on information (like how many calories you’ve consumed and how far you’ve walked) will love what a Fitbit offers.
+But they’re a waste for someone who estimates those and doesn’t care to take the time to track them.

 4. Would a Lighter Alternative Do the Job?

-If you don’t have other friends using Fitbit to keep you accountable or obsess over competition, you may want to avoid buying a Fitbit.
+In short: If you don’t have other friends who use Fitbit and can keep you accountable, you may want to avoid buying a Fitbit.

 Decided to Buy a Fitbit?

 We’ve covered five big questions that you should seriously ponder before investing in a Fitbit.
-A few other questions are worth considering (but aren’t as vital) such as whether you’re OK with a company keeping track of your health data, whether your Fitbit will match your fashion, and if you’re OK with remembering to charge one more device.
+A few other questions are worth considering as well, such as whether fitness trackers pose a security risk, if a Fitbit will match your fashion, and if you’re OK with remembering to charge another device regularly.

 After thinking about these questions, if you decide to buy a Fitbit, congratulations!
-Hopefully you enjoy it and it assists you in becoming healthier.
+Hopefully, you enjoy it and it assists you in becoming healthier.
 With some additional services, you can create a complete automated health tracking setup to get even more data about your body.
-We’ve explained which apps to pair to get even more out of it.